 Gross Weight: The weight of the shipment, including the tare weight of the vehicle, customer's goods, all packing containers, and all packing materials.

 Household Goods: The personal effects and property used, or to be used, in a residence when it is a part of the equipment or supply of such residence.
-Transportation of the goods must be arranged and paid for by the customer or by another individual on behalf of the customer.
+Transportation of the household goods must be arranged and paid for by the customer or by another individual on behalf of the customer.
 Not included in this definition are operations expressly excluded by WAC 480-15-181.

-Interruption: A situation causing a stoppage of service that is in the control of the carrier and not in the control of the shipper.
+Interruption: A situation causing a stoppage of service that is in the control of the Carrier and not in the control of the shipper.
 Examples include coffee breaks, lunch breaks, breakdown of equipment and other similar occurrences.

 Inventory: